Sukur: Features

 The settlement is in two parts.
 The upper part, where the palace is located, is called the Sakur Sama and the other is Sakur Kasa.
 The palace located on the hilltop, in a large enclosure has residence of the Hidi (chief).
 It is a circular structure built from local granite made into dry stone walls and niches.
 The enclosure also includes a pen for bulls and a horse stable.
 A harem building located near the palace is in ruins.
 The entrance to the palace grounds has many gates and one gate is flanked by two large monolithic granite blocks and is fitted with gates.
 The access path paved with granite stone slabs is from the north and east and is paved; it is of 5.7 m width.
 Looking down the hill, the plateau is seen laid into extensive terracing for agricultural farming which is one of the unique features of this site and termed as of "a sacred quality".
 The palace continues to house the chief of the clan and his wife.

 In the lower part of the settlement, village huts are simple circular structures of common folk.
 They are built of clay with roof of thatch, and with woven floor mats.
 A group of such houses are surrounded by a compound wall of low height.

 The burial grounds located near the palace are simple stone structures representing cemeteries, exclusive to clans and social groups of the settlement.

 Another integral feature, with each house of a person practicing smithy of the settlement, is the ruins of iron-smelting furnaces, which are shaft-type furnaces provided with bellows.

 All the above features of the settlement presents a heritage status of the political and economic structure of the Sukur people.

+Popular culture

+In her travel book, Looking for Transwonderland, writer Noo Saro-Wiwa visits Sukur and describes its impact on her.